Sher-e-Bangla Agricultural University

 Since its establishment, the university plays a role in agricultural research and development (R&D) of the region through the creation of knowledge, agricultural technology generation and transfer, crop diversification and intensification for the benefit of farming communities.
 SAU offers undergraduate, post graduate, and Ph.D. degrees through course credit system.

 History

 SAU was established as Bengal Agricultural Institute (BAI) on 11 December 1938 by Sher-e-Bangla A. K. Fazlul Huq, the chief minister of undivided Bengal.
-The Bengal Agricultural Institute was renamed East Pakistan Agricultural Institute in 1947.
+The Bengal Agricultural Institute was renamed East Pakistan Agricultural Institute (EPAI)in 1947.
 After the emergence of Bangladesh as an independent country in 1971, the name of the institute was spontaneously changed to Bangladesh Agricultural Institute (BAI).

-Since its inception in 1938, the BAI had been functioning as a Faculty of Agriculture under Dhaka University.
-After the establishment of Bangladesh Agricultural University (BAU) at Mymensingh in 1961 its academic function was transferred to BAU in 1964 until its upgrade to Sher-e-Bangla Agricultural University in 2001.
+Since its inception in 1938, the BAI has been functioning as a Faculty of Agriculture under Dhaka University.
+After the establishment of Bangladesh Agricultural University (BAU) at Mymensingh in 1961, its academic function was transferred to BAU in 1964, until its upgrade to Sher-e-Bangla Agricultural University in 2001.

 SAU became the 17th public university of the country in 2001.
-The Sher-e-Bangla Agricultural University Act 2001 was passed in the Parliament of Bangladesh on 9 July.
-The foundation stone was laid by the then Prime Minister Sheikh Hasina on 15 July 2001 and inaugurated the university activities through the appointment of the first vice-chancellor: Md.
-Shadat Ulla.
+The Sher-e-Bangla Agricultural University Act 2001 was passed in the Parliament of Bangladesh on 11 september 2001.